bbarres/DownyMildewResist/README.md

   + *departement*: departement code to which the sampled commune belong
   + *AMISULBROM_SSSHAM*: result of the discriminant dose bioassay with amisulbrom whithout SHAM (NA=not tested, 0=sensitive, 1=resistant)
   + *AMISULBROM_SHAM*: result of the discriminant dose bioassay with amisulbrom with SHAM (NA=not tested, 0=sensitive, 1=resistant)
-  + *AMETOC_SSSHAM*: result of the discriminant dose bioassay with ametoctradin whithout SHAM (NA=not tested, 0=sensitive, 1=resistant only for the first bioassay, 2=resistant for the two bioassays)
-  + *AMETOC_SHAM*: result of the discriminant dose bioassay with ametoctradin and SHAM (NA=not tested, 0=sensitive, 1=resistant)
   + *S34L*: result of the biomecular test that detect the mutation responsible for the S34L substitution (NA=not tested, 0=no resistant allele, 1=resistant allele)
   + *AOX*: AOX-related resistance status deducted from the comparison of the columns AMISULBROM_SSSHAM and AMISULBROM_SHAM (NA=not tested, 0=not AOX-related resistant, 1=AOX-related resistant)
-  + *AMETOC*: Ametoctradin resistance status deducted from a combination of the information of the columns AMETOC_SSSHAM and AMETOC_SHAM (NA=not tested, 0=sensitive, 1=target site resistant only for the first bioassay, 2=target site resistant for the two bioassays)
+  + *AMETOC*: Ametoctradin resistance status resulting from the discriminant dose bioassay with ametoctradin with SHAM (NA=not tested, 0=sensitive, 1=target site resistant only for the first bioassay, 2=target site resistant for the two bioassays)
   + *AMISUL*: Amisulbrom resistance status deducted from a combination of the information of the columns AMISULBROM_SSSHAM and AMISULBROM_SHAM (NA=not tested, 0=sensitive, 1=target site resistant)

 ## The R scripts
 + **load_mildew_data.R:** the script to load the different datasets in the environment
-+ **map_ameto.R:** the script to produce the maps of the ametoctradin resistant populations in France
++ **AOX_evolution.R:** the script to analyse the evolution of the frequency of the population containing AOX-related resistance strains in France and to produce the Figure 1
-+ **map_amisul.R:** the script to produce the maps of the ametoctradin resistant populations in France
++ **map_AOX.R:** this script produce the maps of the populations containing AOX-related resistant strains in France.
+This is the Figure 2
-+ **map_AOX.R:** the script to produce the maps of theAOX-related resistant populations in France
++ **map_ameto.R:** the script to produce the maps of populations containing  ametoctradin resistant strains in France using either bioassay or biomolecular tools.
+This is the Figure 3 in the manuscript
-+ **AOX_evolution.R:** the script to analyse the evolution of the frequency of the AOX-related resistance in France and to produce the Figure
++ **map_amisul.R:** the script to produce the maps of the populations containing amisulbrom resistant strains in France.
+This plot was not included in the manuscript